 Mobile has become a crucial part of our everyday lives.
-With rise of smartphones it’s not just a communications tool anymore – it’s helping in improving almost every part of our lives, including our careers.
+With rising of smartphones it’s not just a communications tool anymore – it’s helping in improving almost every part of our lives, including our careers.
 Nowadays mobile devices don’t just help people in working, but also in applying for new jobs.
 This has led to the rise of mobile recruiting, a trend that’s quickly gaining momentum among employers and employees both.

 What is Mobile Recruiting?